BlasBenito/spatialRF/README.md

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

 The function `plot_training_df_moran()` helps to check the spatial autocorrelation of the response variable and the predictors.
+Low Moran’s I p-values equal or larger than 0.05 indicate that there is no spatial autocorrelation for the given variable and distance threshold.

 ![](README_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->